Jason Andrew Varitek

 - Bats Both, Throws Right

 - Born April 11, 1972 in Rochester, MI USA

 He was drafted in the first round of the 1993 amateur draft by the Minnesota Twins but did not sign, and again in the first round of the 1994 amateur draft by the Seattle Mariners, making him one of a handful of players to be twice drafted in the first round.
 He was the ABCA Player of the Year and Baseball America Player of the Year and won the Dick Howser Trophy, Golden Spikes Award and Rotary Smith Award while at Georgia Tech.

-Varitek caught four no-hitters, tying the record held by Ray Schalk; Varitek is the only catcher to have caught four "official" ones as one of Schalk's was removed from the record books.
+Varitek caught four no-hitters, tying the record held by Ray Schalk; Varitek was the first catcher to have caught four "official" ones as one of Schalk's was removed from the record books.
 Varitek was behind the plate for no-nos by Hideo Nomo, Derek Lowe, Clay Buchholz and Jon Lester, all between 2001 and 2008.
 Carlos Ruiz has since matched that feat.